Local Link Building: How To Do It RIGHT?

 • Holding contests in forums

-You might be wondering: how will you convert the events to backlinks?
+You might be wondering: how will you convert the events into backlinks?

 • Send the report of the events as a press release to local PRs.